Portfolio item number 1

 Undergraduate Course, University of Wisconsin-Madison, Department of Computer Sciences, 2023

-Teaching Assistant for CS 240 - Discrete Mathematics for two semesters (Fall 2023, Fall 2024)
+Teaching Assistant for CS 240 - Discrete Mathematics for three semesters (Fall 2023, Fall 2024, Fall 2025), Head TA for one semester (Fall 2025)

 Undergraduate Course, University of Wisconsin-Madison, Department of Computer Sciences, 2025